Rojaun-Dev/Sparrow-new/docs/BUILD-ERROR-FIXES.md

 1. Place all environment files in the project root directory
 2. Use the safe environment variable access utility for all environment variable access
-3. Make Auth0 and other external service clients lazy-loaded
+3. Make authentication and other external service clients lazy-loaded
 4. Apply the dynamic directive to pages that need authentication or runtime environment variables
 5. Be cautious with environment variables in components that might be statically rendered